 Impairments.
 Impairment expense was \$2.9 million for the year ended December 31, 2001 compared to zero for the prior year.
 The impairment charge was recorded to reduce the carrying value of the Jonesville plant and related intangible assets to fair value in accordance with SFAS 121.
-See "-Critical Accounting Policies-Impairment of Long-Lived Assets" below.
+See "-Critical Accounting Policies-Impairment of Long-Lived Assets" beginning on page 59.